CivicActions/nebula/USDSPlaybook/USDSPlaybookChecklist.md

 #### answers to key questions

-1. Proably about 70% on the back end, 0% on the front end.
+1. Proably about 70% on the back end, 60% on the front end.
-2. A very very minor fix can be coded, built, tested, and deployed in 10 mintues (3 minutes to test and 7 minutes for build and deployment time.)
-Coding type is often longer, of course.
+2. A very very minor fix can be coded, built, tested, and deployed in 10 minutes (3 minutes to test and 7 minutes for build and deployment time.)
+Coding time is often longer, of course.
 3. Our total process from conception to deployment can take as little as 3 hours.
 Once fully coded, the build time is the same as for bugs.
-4. About 5 times a day during heavy development was typical---some days are slower.
+4. The build/test process runs on every push - it ran 421 times during the course of this project.
+We also performed a complete deploy about 5 times a day during heavy development, although some days were slower.
 5. PHPUnit test are the basis of the automated tests.
 We are using Jenkins as our central tool, which uses docker, docker-compose, and docker-machine to manage the containers.
-6. We are using Jenkins as our central tool, which uses docker, docker-compose, and docker-machine to manage the containers.
+6. We are using Jenkins as our central tool, which uses docker, docker-compose, and docker-machine to manage the containers, as well as report and chart test results.
 7. We target medical professionals, so there may be as many as 2 million total uses (for doctors and their staff).
 There use is not likely to be bursty, but will follow working hours as a pattern.
 Since we do not require session management for this application, it is more reasonable to talk about requests per second than number of concurrent users.
 Ideally we can imagine 10 uses per day, or 20 million uses in a 12 hour period, or 1.7 million per hour, or 472 per second.
 8. We haven't tested this.
 9. We gracefully tolerate certain failures of the OpenFDA API, although we do not inform the user as well as we should in these cases.